fachwerk-dev/create-fachwerk/slides/slides.md

 ---
 ```

-To make all the slides dark when user is in dark mode use the following global class:
+To make all the slides dark when the user is in dark mode, use the following global class:
 ```yaml
 ---
 global: